hannep/paine-mactane/_posts/2019-01-10-unn-agatha-king.markdown

 #### Instructions:

-<strong>Butterfly Pea Flower-Infused Gin:</strong> Infuse ½ cup (10g) dried butterfly pea flowers in 1 cup gin for 5 minutes.
+<strong>Butterfly Pea Flower-Infused Gin:</strong> Infuse ½ cup (10g) dried butterfly pea flowers in 1 cup New World Gin for 5 minutes.

 <strong>Cocktail:</strong> Pour the first 6 ingredients into a mixing glass and stir with ice until cold.
 Strain into a coupe.
 Pouring over the back of a spoon, float the pea flower-infused gin on top.